Te-Jay101/A-Full-Template/README.md

   - From the source section drop-down menu, select the Master Branch.
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link for my site is as follows: ADD LINK HERE!!!!!! <————
+The live link for my site is as follows: https://te-jay101.github.io/Italian_Restaurant_Project/

 ## Credits